DanielJDufour/pixel-utils/README.md

-__beta version__
-# pixel-utils:
+# pxutil
 > Utility Functions for Pixels

-Simple conversion of pixels to RGB and RGBA, including automatic scaling and no data values.

 ## features
 - immutable and immutable options
 - no data values
+- optimized for speed
 - range flipping
+- simple conversion between RGB and RGBA

 ## core assumptions and constraints
 An RGB pixel has these assumed properties: